- What is Social Science

 For more information, visit the Social Science and Education Department webpage or contact the Social Science and Education division at 615-230-3231 or ssed@volstate.edu.

 The Criminal Justice Technical Certificate is a multi-disciplinary program offering students a competitive edge when seeking employment for entry-level positions in the criminal justice field.
-Students completing the certificate may apply some coursework toward the AAS or AS/AA degree in Criminal Justice.

 For additional information, go to the Criminal Justice webpage.